Six Weeks in Ethiopia

 When we arrived in Ethiopia, the sight of the dire poverty hit us in the face straight away, people barely coping and the poorest of the poor.
 This surprisingly contrasted with the amazing beauty of the country.
 The land is simply immense with rivers of water flowing all throughout.
 As people from the West, used to comfort and everyday luxury, we had to adapt to living with the bare minimum.
 In six weeks, we got used to cold showers without showerheads (using just flasks) recycling of clothes, washing of garments by hand, eating what was provided or surviving on fruit.
 Of course, we had our moments of weaknesses and complaints but on the whole we learned how to take this both as a challenge and an adventure

 We had the opportunity to visit vast number of villages and we were always welcomed with great enthusiasm and treated far highly than we deserve.
 Homes were decorated with flowers for our visit and the entire village waited anxiously for us in the streets with singing and dancing.
 A meal was always prepared, going that extra mile and killing the poor lamb for us – a special meal which they only have once a year.
 Every day, Manuel shared brief messages of love, hope and grace, encouraging them by reading and explaining parables from the Bible.
 We would then listen to any questions that they might have, provide answers and welcome requests for the village needs.
 Most of these were for new water pumps and reservoirs, to provide fresh water to the whole community and nearby villagers.
 Our visits would never be complete without spending some time playing with the children, engaging them with imaginative playground equipment.
 It was also a wonderful time to be close to the people.
+To learn more about the benefits of play for children with SEN, check out this site at https://schoolplaygroundideas.co.uk/the-benefits-of-play-for-children-with-sen/.

 The internal journey